Raja Ka Tal

-Raja Ka Tal is a reservoir and town built by Senapati, the grandson of Maharaja Chhatrasal, in 1707.
-It is locally known as Bara Tal.
+Raja Ka Tal or Raja Ka Taal, known locally as Bara Tal, is a reservoir near the city of Kulpahar in the Mahoba district of the Indian state of Uttar Pradesh.
+It was built by Senapati, the grandson of Maharaja Chhatrasal, in 1707.

-The town is located on National Highway 19.
-The population of the town is over 10000.
-It also connects to the Indian railway's Howrah–Delhi main line.
+There is also a town called Raja Ka Tal, which is on National Highway 19 near the city of Firozabad in Uttar Pradesh.
+The population of the town is over 10,000.
+It connects to the Indian railway's Howrah–Delhi main line.
 The town has a large glass production industry, which exports internationally.

-The village is a descendant of the family of Aath-Pariya (Zamindar).